 After you’ve exhausted your own no-fault benefits, it’s important to check your policy to see if you have uninsured or underinsured motorist insurance.
 This protects you in the event of an uninsured driver causing an accident or the negligent driver’s insurance not being sufficient to cover your needs.

 It might still be possible to collect compensation.
 If the other driver has adequate assets, you might be able to recover compensation by filing a personal injury claim directly against him or her.
 It’s also possible that an external third party, such as a parts manufacturer or government entity, was to blame.

 The insurance company will assess the market value of your vehicle and determine if it is worthwhile to make repairs on the vehicle or if the car is “totaled.”
 This means that the cost to repair your vehicle would be more expensive than its actual value.
 If your car is totaled, you will be eligible to receive the cost of a replacement in your compensation.

 Proving fault after a car accident can be a complicated endeavor.
 Various pieces of evidence may be examined, including traffic videos, eyewitness accounts, photographs, police reports, cell phone records, and more.
-A car crash lawyer can greatly simplify this process and handle the investigation on your behalf.
+A West Palm Beach car accident lawyer can greatly simplify this process and handle the investigation on your behalf.